 No matter how you slice it, adapting to the changes that are happening will be messy.
 There will be casualties, and some people, perhaps many, are going to suffer along the way.
 But true progress is never painless.
 Growing pains are, after all, painful.

 I think it’s time to stop trying to plug leaks in a sinking ship.
-We need to stop trying to save the system we have.
+We need to stop trying to patch and save the system we have.
 What we need is a reset, to start over fresh with a system designed for our times and our technology.
 Something flexible, fluid, adaptable.
 Something modern.

 It’s time we come together, not just as a country, but as a world full of humans, and find a way to fix our shit.
 The economy is a global economy.
 We’re connected, intertwined.
 Our futures are tied together inextricably, and yet we behave as if nothing matters but our own personal, short-term interests.
 We rob Peter to pay Paul.
 We ignore the pain and suffering of others because it isn’t close enough to home.